ladnir/Ivory-Runtime/README.md

 make
 ```

 This will produce produce several libraries which will need to be linked.
 In the libOTe directory, the `bin` folder will contain `liblibOTe.a` and `libcryptoTools.a`.
 In addition to these libraries, the other third party libraries need to be linked.
 Namely miracl located at `/libOTe/cryptoTools/thirdparty/linux/miracl/miracl/source/libmiracl.a` and boost libraries folder at `libOTe/cryptoTools/thirdparty/linux/boost/stage/lib/`.
 Finally, the ivory library at `Ivory-Runtime/bin` should also be linked.

 With regards to includes folders, the boost and miracl folders should be included.
 The  top level of `libOTe` and `libOTe/cryptoTools` must be included and finally `Ivory-Runtime/ivory` should also be included.

+Similar instruction on windows can be followed with the exception that visual studio solutions are provided in lue of cmake.